King of the Ring (2000): Preliminary matches

-Next was a Four corners elimination match for the WWF Tag Team Championship as the champions Too Cool (Grand Master Sexay and Scotty 2 Hotty) defended the titles against Edge and Christian, the Hardy Boyz (Matt Hardy and Jeff Hardy) and T & A (Test and Albert).
+Next was a four corners elimination match for the WWF Tag Team Championship as the champions Too Cool (Grand Master Sexay and Scotty 2 Hotty) defended the titles against Edge and Christian, the Hardy Boyz (Matt Hardy and Jeff Hardy) and T & A (Test and Albert).
 T & A was the first team to get eliminated when Matt Hardy pinned Test following Jeff's execution of the Swanton Bomb.
 The match went back and forth until Christian eliminated the Hardy Boyz by pinning Matt after hitting him with an Impaler.
 The match was left between Too Cool and the team of Edge and Christian.
-Too Cool dominated the challengers and seemed to have the match won when Sexay hit Edge with a Hip-Hop Drop and tried to pin Edge but there was no referee present.
-Christian took advantage and hit Sexay with a tag team championship title belt, allowing Edge to pin Sexay for the Tag Team Championship.
+Too Cool dominated the challengers and seemed to have the match won when Sexay hit Edge with a "Hip-Hop Drop" (diving leg drop) and tried to pin Edge but there was no referee present.
+Christian took advantage and hit Sexay with a tag team championship title belt, allowing Edge to pin Sexay to win the WWF Tag Team Championship.

 After the tag team title match ended, the semi-final round of the King of the Ring tournament took place with Rikishi taking on Val Venis.
 Venis dominated the match by working on Rikishi's shoulder that was injured during Rikishi's match against Chris Benoit earlier in the night.
 Venis further injured Rikishi's arm and continued to damage the arm until Rikishi performed a belly-to-belly suplex on Venis, pinning him for the victory.
 After the match, Venis' valet Trish Stratus tried to attack Rikishi, but Rikishi countered her attacks.
 Venis low blowed Rikishi and attacked his injured arm and shoulder with a chair before leaving.

 The next match in the semi-final was between Kurt Angle and Crash Holly.
 Angle dominated the match and pinned Holly after an Angle Slam to advance to the final round.